cerebris/jsonapi-resources/README.md

 ##### Override key type on a resource

-You can override the default resource key type on a per-resource basis by calling `key_type` in the resource class.
+You can override the default resource key type on a per-resource basis by calling `key_type` in the resource class, with the same allowed values as the `resource_key_type` configuration option.

 ```ruby
 class ContactResource < JSONAPI::Resource